hmdsefi/athenz-agent/README.md

 # Athenz Sidecar Agent
-This project contains athenz ZPE and ZPU utilities in Go language.
-ZPU will download the domains policy files and store them into the filesystem.
-In other side, ZPE will use that policy files and it will cache them into memory to use them as fast as possible.
+`athenz-agent` contains athenz ZPE and ZPU utilities in Go language.
+ZPU will download the domains' policy files and store them into the filesystem.
+In other side, ZPE will use that policy files, and it will cache them into memory to use them as fast as possible.

-## How to install
+### How to install
-1. Using Makefile
-1. Manual

-### Using Makefile
 For using Makefile you must edit this file and change some of variables as you want.
 * Set `BUILDPATH` to any directory that you want build this project into:
 ```